 Pierre started his career in the public service in 1989 as a research scientist at the Canadian Forest Service of Natural Resources Canada, where he occupied a number of positions with increasing responsibility.
 He also had appointments as adjunct professor at the University of Victoria and as honorary research associate at the University of New Brunswick.

-Before joining NSERC, Pierre served as chair and member of several peer review committees for NSERC, CIHR, the CFI and Genome Canada.
+Before joining NSERC, Pierre served as chair and member of several peer review committees for NSERC, the Canadian Institute of Health Research, the Canadian Foundation for Innovation and Genome Canada.
 He has had a productive research career as author or co-author of 77 scientific publications and presenter of 80 scientific communications and over 25 invited lectures.

-Pierre holds a B.Sc.A. and an M.Sc. in Agronomy from Université Laval, a graduate certificate in Health System Leadership from Royal Roads University, and a Ph.
+Pierre holds a B.Sc.A. and an M.Sc. in Agronomy from Université Laval, graduate certificates in Health System Leadership and Executive Coaching from Royal Roads University, and a Ph.
 D. in Molecular Biology from Carleton University.

 Blair Dickerson joined NSERC in 2008, as Vice-President, External Relations and Communications.
 She has nurtured an interest in high-performing teams and is putting her passion into action at NSERC, where she is building a strong External Relations and Communications Directorate to reach out to new audiences.

 Before joining NSERC, Blair worked with the Solicitor General of Canada, Transport Canada, Department of National Defence, Multiculturalism and Citizenship, and Western Economic Diversification.
 Focussing on assignments in a highly regulated environment, she worked at Natural Resources Canada in the areas of mining, forestry and energy.
 In the private sector, Blair worked in the pharmaceutical sector at GlaxoSmithKline, and with the alcohol beverage industry.